Khursheed’s judicial remand extended

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SUKKUR: The senior PPP leader Khursheed Ahmed Shah was once again taken to jail after the Accountability Court Sukkur extended his judicial remand by another 14 days.
+SUKKUR: The senior PPP leader Khursheed Ahmed Shah was once again taken to jail on Friday after the Accountability Court Sukkur extended his judicial remand by another 14 days.

+The MNA was brought to the court in an ambulance from the National Institute of Cardiovascular Diseases, Sukkur, where he is undergoing treatment.
+His hospital room at the NICVD has been declared a sub-jail.
+Strict security measures were put in place ahead of Shah’s arrival.
+The PPP workers and leaders including Nafisa Shah and Owais Qadir were also present in the court.

-SUKKUR: The senior PPP leader Khursheed Ahmed Shah was once again taken to jail after the Accountability Court Sukkur extended his judicial remand by another 14 days.
+SUKKUR: The senior PPP leader Khursheed Ahmed Shah was once again taken to jail on Friday after the Accountability Court Sukkur extended his judicial remand by another 14 days.